 A list of strengths, e.g. examples of good practices, achievements, innovative solutions etc.

+The program of study benefits from external expertise.
+It is designed so that it enables smooth student progression.
 In summary, the strengths of the program are as follows: